iam-mahi07/K8s-end-to-end-project-on-EKS/README.md

 ![image (12)](https://github.com/user-attachments/assets/e32a4d5c-1ff2-4041-a59f-609109346e23)

-# Congratulations you've deployed the application!! :clap: :heart_on_fire:
+# Congratulations you've deployed the application!! :rocket::clap::heart_on_fire:
 # Thanks for visiting and trying :wave: